ZhelunChen/HILFT-WSHP-DEMO/README.md

 ## Data Description
 Data point definitions can be found in [assets/Metadata.csv](assets/Metadata.csv).

+## Data Schema
+### Brick
 See [assets/brick/HIL_WSHP_Brick_v1-3-0.ttl](assets/brick/HIL_WSHP_Brick_v1-3-0.ttl) and [assets/brick/HIL_WSHP_Brick_v1-3-0_DenseOcc.ttl](assets/brick/HIL_WSHP_Brick_v1-3-0_DenseOcc.ttl) for the Brick models that represent the data points and their relationships.
 Specifically, the `_DenseOcc` version is associated with the data tested under the dense occupancy `DenOcc` scenario.
 These models were validated against [Brick v1.3.0](assets/brick/Brick_v1-3-0.ttl) and its [occupancy extension](assets/brick/brick_occ_ext.ttl).
 The following figures show the data points relationships created within the Brick models.

 ![The Schematic Diagram of the WSHP Brick Model (Relationships)](assets/brick/WSHP_Brick_Diagram_Rel.jpg)
 ![The Schematic Diagram of the WSHP Brick Model (Points)](assets/brick/WSHP_Brick_Diagram_Points.jpg)

+### ASHRAE 223p
+See [assets/223p/WSHP.ttl](assets/223p/WSHP.ttl) for the ASHRAE 223p model.
+Please note that the 223p standard has not been officially published and is subject to change in the future.
+For more infomation about the 223p standard, please refer to [https://open223.info/](https://open223.info/).

 ## Methodology
 The datasets were generated using a Water Source Heat Pump Hardware-In-the-Loop Flexible load Testbed (WSHP HILFT).
 The figure below illustrates the general framework of a HILFT, consisting of two parts: the hardware testbed and the software testbed.
 The software testbed includes a virtual building model, a Grid-interactive Efficient Building (GEB) control model, and a ground loop heat exchanger model.
 The virtual building model further incorporates a zone load model, an occupant comfort & behavior model, and an airflow model.
 For more detailed information about the development and integration of the general HILFT (not limited to WSHP HILFT), please refer to [^1].
 For specific details regarding the implementation of the WSHP HILFT, please refer to [^2].
 The figure below provides an overview of the general HILFT framework.